Pavithravignesh/bitespeed-reactflow/README.md

 - **🔗 Smart Connections** - Automatic edge connections with arrow markers
 - **💾 Flow Validation** - Ensures all nodes are properly connected before saving
 - **📸 Export to PNG** - Download your workflow as a high-quality image
+- **🎯 Interactive Tour** - Guided walkthrough for new users with step-by-step instructions

 ### 🎨 User Experience
 <!-- - **📱 Fully Responsive** - Works seamlessly on mobile, tablet, and desktop -->